matheuscscp/gke-metadata-server/README.md

 Steps:
 1. Configure GCP Workload Identity Federation for Kubernetes.
-2. Deploy `gke-metadata-server` in the cluster using the Workload Identity Provider full name, obtained after step 2.
+2. Deploy `gke-metadata-server` in the cluster using the Workload Identity Provider full name, obtained after step 1.
+3. Add the label `iam.gke.io/gke-metadata-server-enabled: "true"` to the Nodes you want to have the emulator Pods running on.
+Only Pods running on these Nodes will be able to use the emulator.
+The most recommended way to do this is by using Node pooling/grouping features from your Kubernetes provider.
-3. See [`./testdata/pod.yaml`](./testdata/pod.yaml) for an example of how to configure your Pods and their ServiceAccounts.
+4. See [`./testdata/pod.yaml`](./testdata/pod.yaml) for an example of how to configure your Pods and their ServiceAccounts.
-4. (Optional but highly recommended) Verify gke-metadata-server's artifact signatures to make sure you are deploying authentic artifacts distributed by this project.
+5. (Optional but highly recommended) Verify gke-metadata-server's artifact signatures to make sure you are deploying authentic artifacts distributed by this project.

 ### Configure GCP Workload Identity Federation for Kubernetes